Religion (REL)

 REL 3361C.
 Philosophical Issues in Judaism, Christianity, and Islam.

 This course provides a comparative perspective on philosophical issues that arise in Judaism, Christianity, and Islam, including the nature of God, reason and revelation, and religious ethics.
-Readings are drawn from both classical and contemporary sources.
-Students learn to analyze problems from different perspectives, develop critical thinking competencies, and gain skills useful for working with diverse populations.
-(WI) (MULT).
+Readings are drawn from both classical and contemporary sources and are analyzed within their historical and intellectual contexts.
+The course emphasizes interpretation, comparison, and critical analysis of philosophical arguments.
+By engaging multiple traditions, students are shown how philosophical questions are addressed within different religious frameworks, using methods appropriate to Religious Studies.

 Grade Mode: Standard Letter